 How to use the GROW Coaching Model?

-The GROW Coaching Model assumes that the coach isn’t an expert in his client’s situation.
+The GROW Coaching Model assumes that the life coach isn’t an expert in his client’s situation.
 The coach is considered to be an objective facilitator, who helps the client to select the best options, without offering advice or direction.
 If the GROW Coaching Model is used within teams, other dynamics are at play: As a leader, you probably have some expertise and knowledge.
 It’s your job to guide your organisation through the options and to prevent harmful ones.

 Different Steps in the GROW Coaching Model